roj4s/aktos-takehome/README.md

 Simple Django API for a generic collection agency to ingest data files provided by their clients.

+A demo is deployed at http://aktos.fun:4005.

+Go to http://aktos.fun:4005/upload and use the file field in the form to populate the database from a CSV file.

 ## How to run

 #### Using docker-compose